sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 Read more about the shortcodes on [this](http://www.wpembedfb.com/shortcode-attributes-and-examples/) page.

-= Contributing =
-If you found a bug or want to add an extra feature create a pull request on https://github.com/sigami/wp-embed-facebook

 = Premium extension =
 * Embed full event shortcode
 * Embed full fan page shortcode